 Registering for free school meals could also raise over £900 for the Academies to fund valuable support such as extra tuition, additional teaching staff or after school activities.
 This additional money is available from Central Government for every child whose parent is receiving one of the benefits listed above.

 You can apply online to see if your child is eligible for Pupil Premium funding by clicking the link below:

-For full details on the Pupil Premium received please click here.
+For a copy of our Pupil Premium Strategy Statment 2020 please click here.